UFC Vegas 47 Prelim Breakout Star: Jailton Almeida | MMA Manifesto

 Why he has been overlooked

 On Week 3 of the Contender Series, Almeida won in the main event and would have drawn a lot of the episode’s attention had it not been for another hot prospect.
-Instead, a bulk of the talking afterwards was about Jack Della Maddalena, who we saw at UFC 270.
+Instead, a bulk of the talking afterward was about Jack Della Maddalena, who we saw at UFC 270.
 That talk was justified, but it may be hiding someone who should be equally hyped.
 Although it isn’t hiding him from the sportsbooks.
-Almeida is a massive -375 favorite over a 3-fight UFC veteran with a 2-1 record.
-(Odds courtesy of FanDuel).
+Almeida is a massive -375 favorite over a three-fight UFC veteran with a 2-1 record.

 What makes this a good match-up